abhirathod95/travel-blog/src/blog/travel/2019-04-05/Ireland.md

 ![Muckross Abbey on Ring of Kerry](../../../images/Ireland/Ireland_62.jpg)

 With all the sightseeing over, we made our way to our fanciest hotel, the Hayfield Manor, in Cork.
 Since we missed out on staying in a castle, we decided to atleast stay in manor for a night.
+Nearby to the hotel was Cork University, which we took a short stroll through before getting dinner.

 ![Hayfield Manor in Cork, Ireland](../../../images/Ireland/Ireland_51.jpg)